Oh AI, You Silly Goose

 • The crescendo ending: AI loves a good wrap-up.
 “At the end of the day, it’s not about where you’ve been—it’s about where you’re going.”

-Take, for example, the singer-songwriter Sam Robbins.
-After seeing him perform, I immediately subscribed to his newsletter.
+For example, take the singer-songwriter (and very hippy) Sam Robbins.
+After seeing him perform at my local library, I immediately subscribed to his newsletter.
 His next edition was a delightful mix of stream-of-consciousness writing and personal snapshots from life on the road.
 It was deliciously human.

 Now tell me—do you think AI helped me write this?